Len Dawson, Kansas City Chiefs quarterback and broadcasting legend, dies at 87

 With Dawson at QB, the Chiefs lost in Super Bowl I, but beat the Minnesota Vikings 23-7 in Super Bowl IV.
 Dawson was the MVP.

-"We were the underdog in that game," he recalled.
-"We were supposed to get beat by a couple of touchdowns.
-Thankfully, we didn't believe that."
+“We were the underdog in that game,” he recalled in a 1993 interview.
+“We were supposed to get beat by a couple of touchdowns.
+Thankfully, we didn’t believe that.”

 Dawson’s final season was in 1975 when he was 40.
 Behind an injury-decimated offensive line, he was sacked seven times in a late-season game.
 By then, Dawson said, he knew his playing career was over.